91pavan/blog-app-frontend/README.md

 # blog-app-frontend

+Front end for blog app.

 Run command:

-    python -m SimpleHTTPServer 5000
+    python server.py 80

-Navigate to `0.0.0.0:5000` to see the angular app running.
+Navigate to `0.0.0.0:80` to see the angular app running.